 The Pit Bull Label

-Since genetic testing is not practical for shelter dogs, breed is determined by a dog’s appearence in the absence of any kind of history about the dog.
+Since genetic testing is not practical for most shelter dogs, breed is determined by a dog’s appearence in the absence of any kind of history about the dog.
 A recent study found that self-identified dog experts like shelter staff and veterinarians are extremely poor at correctly identifying dogs’ breeds.
 Look at the results of experienced guesses vs the reality of genetic testing and see how good you are at guessing.

 This means that many dogs are identified as pit bulls, even if they aren’t.
 On the other hand, many dogs with pit bull genetics are misidentified as other breeds.